 How to fix the issue:

-- Increase ambient temperature to upper 70's and 80's.
-Before adding heaters, try some of the suggestions below to achieve added benefits to warming up the space.
+- Increase ambient temperature to upper 70's to 80's...Ideally upper 80's.
+Before adding heaters, try some of the suggestions below:

-- Dehumidifiers. dehumidification is often very much needed in the winter b/c your A/C is cycling less.
-Dehums give off heat while filtering your air and dehumidifying.
-This offers some efficiency.
+- Dehumidifiers. dehumidification is often needed in the winter b/c your A/C is cycling less.
+Dehumidifiers give off heat while removing moisture and filtering your air.

-- HPS Lights: if you've switched to some of the more efficient lighting systems (such as LED, CMH, etc) you may consider running some HPS in Fall and winter so you can boost the heat and IR output while adding light spectrum.
+- HPS Lights: if you've switched to some of the more efficient lighting systems (such as LED, CMH, etc) you may consider running some HPS which produce more heat and IR output, while adding light spectrum.

-- CO2 Burner are an option, but there are concerns with ethylene and moisture coming from these, hence it's a option I promote second to last.
+- CO2 Burner are an option, but there are concerns with ethylene and moisture coming from burning propane.

 - Space heaters are my last recommendation b/c they are specifically wasting electricity to produce heat.